microsoft/aitour-ai-readiness-with-azure/README.md

 ## Session Description

 Many organizations exploring the potential of AI overlook a critical consideration – is their technology estate ready to scale and innovate?
-Learn why Azure is the right platform to help you fully realize your AI ambitions.
+Learn how to scale AI with Microsoft Azure's secure, adaptive, and purpose-built cloud infrastructure

 ## Goal
 Establish why Azure is an essential platform to accelerate innovation with AI at scale